-At September 30, 2020, the Company had \$38,658 in cash ("total cash") (December 31, 2019 - \$77,098) and a working capital deficit of \$2,581,526 (December 31, 2019 - working capital deficit of \$2,232,758).
-The Company arranged an unsecured line of credit for \$1 million, to be repaid in up to three years.
+At June 30, 2021, the Company had \$722,740 in cash ("total cash") (December 31, 2020 - \$6,487) and a working capital deficit of \$1,795,853 (December 31, 2020 - working capital deficit of \$2,718,322).
+The Company arranged an unsecured line of credit for \$1 million, to be repaid at an unspecified future date.
 The line of credit, made available by an insider, incurs interest of 8% per annum.
+The Company drew down on this line of credit as follows:

-In Q1 2020, the Company drew \$150,000 and accrued interest of \$14,300.
-In Q2 2020, the Company drew \$50,000 and accrued interest of \$17,800.
-In Q3 2020, the Company drew \$90,000 and accrued interest of \$18,400.
-In 2019, the Company drew \$320,000 against the line of credit and accrued interest of \$43,733.
+- 2019: withdrew \$320,000 and accrued interest of \$43,733. - 2020: - Q1 2020, withdrew \$150,000 and accrued interest of \$14,300. - Q2 2020, withdrew \$50,000 and accrued interest of \$17,800. - Q3 2020, withdrew \$90,000 and accrued interest of \$18,400. - 2021: in each of Q2 2021, Q1 2021 and in Q4 2020, the Company accrued interest of \$19,600.
 These loan balances are recorded as a loan payable on the balance sheet.

-The Company is also pursuing multiple strategic partnerships and investment options to provide funding through which its projects could be advanced to the next milestones and finally, production.
-Further financings will be required to develop the Company's deposits, to meet ongoing obligations and discharge liabilities in the normal course of business.
+The Company is also pursuing multiple strategic partnerships and investment options to provide funding through which its Berlin Project could be advanced to the next milestones and finally, production.
+Further financings will be required to develop the Company's Berlin deposit, to meet ongoing obligations and discharge liabilities in the normal course of business.
 Improving sentiment towards battery commodities and uranium is starting to make capital markets more accessible for junior exploration companies.
 However, there is no guarantee that funds can be raised on terms acceptable to the Company.
 The Company's exploration activities are discretionary and therefore there is some flexibility in the pace and timing of development of the properties.
-Expenditures may be adjusted, limited or deferred subject to current capital resources and potential to raise funds.
+Expenditures may be adjusted, limited, or deferred subject to current capital resources and potential to raise funds.
 The Company will continue to manage its expenditures that are essential to the viability of its properties.

-As of December 31, 2019, the Company was not compliant with all of the Toronto Stock Exchange ("TSX") requirements and on February 26, 2020, the Company was delisted from the TSX and trading opened concurrently on the NEX, a trading platform of the TSX Venture Exchange ("TSX-V").
+As of December 31, 2019, the Company was not compliant with Toronto Stock Exchange ("TSX") requirements and on February 26, 2020, the Company was delisted from the TSX and trading opened concurrently on the NEX, a trading platform of the TSX Venture Exchange ("TSX-V").
 There is no change in the Company's name, no change in its CUSIP number and no consolidation of capital.
 The symbol extension (".H") differentiates the NEX listing from Tier 1 or Tier 2 symbols within the TSX-V. The NEX board is designed as a platform for the trading of publicly listed companies while they seek and undertake transactions in furtherance of their reactivation as companies that will carry on an active business.